codymj/LuxIRC/README.md

 Current Progress:
 -----------------
+* 2016/09/12 - Hanging indent is not going to work with QFontMetrics.
+I got it 'working' but disabled it as soon as I found out it doesn't actually work.
+I put that on the backburner and started working on the commands and improving the code a bit.
+I've only added /join and /part so far.
+I surely will not be adding every possible command in the near future as I'll be working on more immediate features.
+However, at this point I can say that this program should be more or less finished for basic use within the month.
+At least on Linux.
+I have to fix the Windows compatability.

 * 2016/09/09 - Still messing around with the hanging indent issue.
 I almost have it figured out.

 * 2016/09/07 - Today I edited the format of the QTextEdit outputTE.
 I have introduced left padding all nick names with spaces and set the font to the monospace family.
 The number of spaces is a function of the "NICKLEN" attribute given to clients upon connection from the IRC server and also the length of the nick itself.
 I want to implement a hanging indent for wrapped lines but that is going to take some creativity as I don't see how to do it immediately from the reference pages on QTextEdit or QTextBlockFormat classes.